JBecnel/bin_packing/_README.md

 - each item must be used at most once (no duplicate items)
 - the item weight is within the maximum capacity of the bin (not a concern for our problem)

-The objective functions plus the constraints give us a constrained quadratic model (CQM) which is studied in the article [Leap hybrid CQM](https://docs.dwavesys.com/docs/latest/doc_leap_hybrid.html).
+The objective functions plus the constraints give us a constrained quadratic model (CQM) which is detailed here: [Leap hybrid CQM](https://docs.dwavesys.com/docs/latest/doc_leap_hybrid.html).

 ## Approach
 I decide to make use of the dwave solver.